 - Panax ginseng

 Magnesium is an essential, whole-health mineral, key to helping the body run well, both sleeping and waking.
-Paying attention to magnesium in your diet—and considering magnesium supplement to support healthy levels—are ways to ensure you get all this protective and therapeutic benefits magnesium offers.
+Paying attention to magnesium in your diet—and considering magnesium supplements to support healthy levels—are ways to ensure you get all the protective and therapeutic benefits magnesium offers.

 Michael J. Breus, PhD, DABSM